arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/wisgate-edge-lite-2/product.md

 The WisGate Edge Lite 2 gateway for LoRaWAN® embeds RAKwireless<sup>TM</sup> technologies and allows you to set home and small medium-sized industrial indoor applications

-Different models (SKU) are compatibles with three radio frequencies adopted in different regions of the world: Europe, United States, Australia and New Zealand
+Different models (SKU) are compatibles with three radio frequencies adopted in different regions of the world: Europe, United States, Australia and New Zealand.

 >Warning: The user is responsible for respecting the local regulations of the country of installation and use the model with the approved frequency spectrum only